questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 The dataset contains over 1.6 billion taxi rides, 700 million FHV rides (Uber, Lyft etc), and 10 years of weather and gas prices data.
 Feel free to explore it, come up with more analysis, and let me know your findings.

-In particular, it would be interesting to expand the analysis of the taxi dataset using the hourly weather data we uploaded with the demo.
-In his analysis, Todd W Schneider concluded that the weather had no significant impact on demand.
-But doesn't it feel like when it's raining, traffic gets slower?
-With an equal demand, how does the weather affect the driver's speed, and in turn earnings?
+I am particularly interested in expanding these results based on weather data.
+I let readers give it a try using the hourly data available on the QuestDB demo server.
+In his [analysis](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/#taxi-weather), Todd W Schneider concluded that the rain had no significant impact on the number of rides.
+But what about earnings?
+Doesn't it feel like when it's raining, traffic gets slower?
+It would be interesting to study how the weather affects a driver's speed, and in turn earnings.
 This is only one of the so many fascinating questions left to explore with this dataset.

 Anyway, I hope your found this interesting.
-If you like this post, please consider visiting our Github page and leaving a star.
+If you like this post, please consider leaving a star on our github.
+And, if you find anything interesting while playing with the data, email me and we'll write about it!